1Clinical History

 2Image findings

-A high resolution ultrasound examination of both orbits was performed with the use of a linear array 18 MHz probe.Examination of the left globe revealed a 5 mm mass of the iris extending antero-laterally and involving the inferior ciliary body and suspensory ligaments of the left eye (Video 1).
+of a linear array 18 MHz probe.Examination of the left globe revealed a 5 mm mass of the iris extending antero-laterally and involving the inferior ciliary body and suspensory ligaments of the left eye (Video 1).
 It was in close proximity to the lens, protruding both into the anterior and posterior chambers (Fig. 2).
 Superb microvascular imaging (SMI) demonstrated minimal flow within the lesion (Fig. 3).
 Despite the mention of 2 pigmented lesions, there was no other lesion seen on ultrasound.
 Examination on the contralateral side was normal.

 Incidentally, the patient had had a computed tomography (CT) scan of the head (owing to unrelated, neurological symptoms) a few months prior to his presentation to the Ophthalmologist.
 In retrospect, the left globe lesion was just visible, but CT provided an inferior level of detail which was not diagnostic, in contradistinction to the superior anatomical detail delineated on ultrasound (Fig. 4).